netscaler/netscaler-helm-charts/examples/Servicemesh_with_GSLB_and_WAF/README.md

     openssl x509 -req -in wildcard_csr.pem -sha256 -days 365 -extensions v3_ca -signkey wildcard_key.pem -CAcreateserial -out wildcard_cert.pem

-    kubectl create -n citrix-system secret tls wildcard-cert --key wildcard_key.pem --cert wildcard_cert.pem
+    kubectl create -n netscaler-system secret tls wildcard-cert --key wildcard_key.pem --cert wildcard_cert.pem

-# <a name="citrix-sidecar-injector">E)Deploying Citrix ADC Sidecar Injector</a>
+# <a name="citrix-sidecar-injector">E)Deploying NetScaler Sidecar Injector</a>

-Deploy a Citrix ADC CPX sidecar injector to inject Citrix ADC CPX as a sidecar proxy in an application pod in the Istio service mesh by using the following command:
+Deploy a NetScaler CPX sidecar injector to inject NetScaler CPX as a sidecar proxy in an application pod in the Istio service mesh by using the following command:

-      helm install cpx-sidecar-injector citrix/citrix-cpx-istio-sidecar-injector --namespace citrix-system --set cpxProxy.EULA=YES
+      helm install cpx-sidecar-injector netscaler/citrix-cpx-istio-sidecar-injector --namespace netscaler-system --set cpxProxy.EULA=YES

 # <a name="deploying-bookinfo-httpbin">F)Deploying Bookinfo and Httpbin</a>
-In this example, the `bookinfo` and `httpbin` applications are deployed and exposed to outside the cluster using the Citrix ADC CPX Ingress Gateway.
+In this example, the `bookinfo` and `httpbin` applications are deployed and exposed to outside the cluster using the NetScaler CPX Ingress Gateway.

 ### F.1) Enable Namespace for Sidecar Injection
-When a namespace is labelled with `cpx-injection=enabled`, Citrix ADC CPX is deployed as a sidecar proxy in the application pod.
+When a namespace is labelled with `cpx-injection=enabled`, NetScaler CPX is deployed as a sidecar proxy in the application pod.
 Label both `bookinfo` and `httpbin` namespace with `cpx-injection=enabled` using the following commands:

     kubectl create namespace bookinfo